Florida lottery winner Richard Lustig has won 7 grand lottery prizes. His lottery book details his ‘simple secret

 Since the original review of this book way back in 2011, Richard has teamed up with other marketers to promote various lottery products.
 These include ‘Lottery Winners University’ which was a video based rehash of his book that cost $50 per month.

 This also included an option to add-on or upgrade to include his software tools for a cost of $197.
 The ‘tools’ actually just turn out to be the nonsense previously sold as ‘Lotto Destroyer’ – but renamed as ‘Auto Lotto Processor’.
 Is auto lotto processor a scam?
 In my opinion, yes.

 He has also put his name to an e-book called ‘Lotto Dominator’.
 This is 180 pages of filler, repetition, confusion and nonsense at an absolutely ludicrous price of $147.

-Given Richard has still not been able to announce an 8th ‘grand prize’ win since 2010, I would strongly recommend avoiding all of these products too.
+Given Richard has still not been able to announce an 8th ‘grand prize’ win in the 7 years since 2010, I would strongly recommend avoiding all of these products too.

 Update: 2 August 2018 – Richard Lustig Deceased

 According to a fairly reliable source Richard died on the 22 July 2018 in Orlando, Florida.
 Although he had health issues (heart problems) his death has of course still come as a bit of shock to many, and our condolences go out to his family.

 It looks like this will mean the end of ‘Lottery Winners University’ and ‘Lotto Dominator’ etc. Whilst not for the best reasons this is however not a bad thing as these products sadly have never offered anything worthwhile beyond minor entertainment value.